KramStyles/drf/README.md

 # Django Project!

-This is an expense tracking application.
+Information about the application.
 Input the following commands in the terminal

 1. `pip install -r requirements.txt`
 2. `django r`